latest tech scookietech

 AI just designed a new antibiotic that kills drug-resistant bacteria.
 MIT researchers did it in a matter of hours, not years.

-This is what new technology is coming scookietech covers in depth.
+Here’s what new technology scookietech covers in depth.
 But the short version?
 Computers can now predict how molecules will behave before we ever step into a lab.

 Personalized medicine is next.
 Your DNA, your specific cancer, your custom treatment.
 All designed by algorithms that can process millions of combinations in seconds.